Phil Parkinson feels City are right to treat Simon Ramsden as a special case.

 Ramsden’s problem, which he noticed in training a week ago, is not a major concern.

 But City will not take any chances with the right back, who has not played on a losing side this season.
-Given Ramsden’s recent history of injuries, Parkinson feels their kid-glove approach is the correct one.
+Given Ramsden’s recent history of injuries, Parkinson feels their kid-glove approach is the

 The Bantams boss said: “It isn’t a serious injury for Simon but we probably do protect him more and rightly so.